Babbel Review: A Look At Price, Languages, and Alternatives

 While smaller courses for less-spoken languages may seem like a downfall, it’s also understandable – Babbel’s language experts develop each course separately.
 The courses don’t all contain the same content, which is how some other language apps create their courses.

-All in all, no matter which language you’re studying, Babbel can be an excellent place to start.
-It will help you build a solid foundation, and when you complete the course of your choice, there are a lot of other language apps that can pick up where Babbel leaves off (like Clozemaster).
+All in all, Babbel is an excellent place to start.
+It will help you build a solid foundation, and when you complete the course of your choice, there are other language apps that can pick up where Babbel leaves off (like the Innovative Language courses).

 Babbel Price and Cost per Month

 Babbel has different subscription options, and the monthly cost decreases based on the length of your subscription.
-A one-month subscription costs $13.95, a three-month subscription costs $29.85 ($9.95 per month), a yearly subscription costs $83.40 ($6.95 per month), and lifetime access is a one-time payment of $249.00 and you have access to all languages.
-The discount ranges from 30% – 50% off the full monthly price for subscriptions longer than one month.
+A one-month subscription costs $14.95, a three-month subscription costs $37.95 ($12.65 per month), and a yearly subscription costs $89.40 ($7.45 per month).
+A lifetime access is a one-time payment of $349.00 and you have access to all languages.
+Babbel pricing may differ in other countries.

 Babbel Discounts and Deals

-In addition to offering discounts for longer subscriptions, Babbel also offers additional discounts to students (in the US only) and military personnel.
+In addition to the standard discounts for longer subscriptions, Babbel also gives discounts to students (in the US only) and military personnel.
 There are also additional deals available on the Babbel website throughout the year, especially around major holidays.

 For students who want to get a Babbel subscription, they can pay $14.99 for a three-month membership as long as they register with their school email address.
 This price is a 65% discount.